Types of membership

 Requirement 2.
 Makes substantial contributions to promoting meteorology as a science, profession or interest.

 Applicants are required to provide two referees, at least one of whom must be a fellow of RMetS.
 A register of all Fellows can be found here.
 More details of how to apply are given in the ‘Guidance for applicants for RMetS fellowship’ document.
 For assistance with finding referees who are fellows please contact the membership team, firstname.lastname@example.org

 Complete an Online Application selecting a membership type of 'Fellows I FRMetS' or 'Fellows I FRMetS Weather Online Only'.
-We will take your payment details, but no money will be taken from your account until and unless your application is approved by the Fellowships Committee.
+In the event that your Fellowship application is unsuccessful you will either have the option to change to a 'Member' or have your Fellowship fee refunded in full.

 Yes, people who do not have a professional interest in meteorology, but satisfy the requirements are encouraged to apply for fellowship.